 University of Portland class sizes are small.
 The average class size is 25; the largest lecture class could be up to 60, but it’s rare, and the student-to-faculty ratio is 13:1.
 U of P students learn to write well and solve problems, as individuals and in small groups.
 The majority graduate in four years.
 Students say that teacher interaction – professors generally know students’ names – and the hands-on education are what sets U of Portland apart from other schools.
 “You aren’t going to slip through the cracks here,” my tour guide said.

-There are five undergraduate colleges, and students take can courses across the spectrum: Education, Business, Engineering, Arts & Sciences, and Nursing.
+There are five undergraduate colleges, and students can take courses across the spectrum: Education, Business, Engineering, Arts & Sciences, and Nursing.
 The majors are listed here.
 The core curriculum requirements are listed here.
 Students are required to take three theology courses, but attendance at mass is not required.
 About half of the students are Catholic (my tour guide was Jewish).

 Business majors are required to have internships, and with Nike and Adidas headquartered in Portland, many choose these large athletic companies.
 Education majors spend their entire senior year in the classroom with local elementary and middle school students, and begin working with students in the classroom their freshman year.
 Nursing students do their clinical work during their junior and senior year.